Commandserver/Antispambot/README.md

 ## Support me

 Be sure to leave a ⭐️ if you like the project :) Thank you!
+Be sure to contribute, if you're interested!

 ## FAQ